-Complying with the REIT requirements may force us to liquidate otherwise attractive investments.
+$Complying\ with\ the\ REIT\ requirements\ may\ force\ us\ to\ liquidate\ otherwise\ attractive\ investments.$

 To qualify as a REIT, we must ensure that at the end of each calendar quarter, at least 75% of the value of our assets consists of cash, cash items, government securities and qualified real estate assets, including shares of stock in other REITs, debt instruments issued by publicly offered REITs and certain mortgage loans and mortgage-backed securities.
 The remainder of our investment in securities (other than government securities and qualified real estate assets) generally cannot include more than 10% of the outstanding voting securities of any one issuer or more than 10% of the total value of the outstanding securities of any one issuer.
-In addition, in general, no more than 5% of the value of our assets (other than government securities can be represented by securities of one or more taxable REIT subsidiaries.
+In addition, in general, no more than 5% of the value of our assets (other than government securities and qualified real estate assets) can consist of the securities of any one issuer.
+No more than 25% (20% after 2017) of the value of our total securities can be represented by securities of one or more taxable REIT subsidiaries.
 Finally, no more than 25% of our assets may consist of "nonqualified publicly offered REIT debt instruments."
 If we fail to comply with these requirements at the end of any calendar quarter, we must correct such failure within 30 days after the end of the calendar quarter to avoid losing our REIT status and suffering adverse tax consequences.
 As a result, we may be required to liquidate otherwise attractive investments.